hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 [^1]: Caveat! it seems that DallE-3, which was published after I wrote my post, and which is supported by GPT-4 under the hood to do some language processing, does better than the diffusion models I focused on.
 That's an interesting avenue for further exploration, but I'll leave that for a future post.
-[^2]: Seemingly featuring Peter Capaldi as "[The Doctor](https://en.wikipedia.org/wiki/Twelfth_Doctor)".
-Go read [part 1](https://hkotek.com/blog/text-to-image-models-shallow-parsing/) if that sentence didn't make sense to you.
-As a bonus, it contains other examples of the effects of names.
-For example, you might have thoughts about who "Jane" is.
-And I'm sure you'll have thoughts about who "Mary" is!
+[^2]: This image seemingly featuring Peter Capaldi as "[The Doctor](https://en.wikipedia.org/wiki/Twelfth_Doctor)".
+Go read [part 1](https://hkotek.com/blog/text-to-image-models-shallow-parsing/) if the sentence didn't make sense to you, or if you want to take a guess at who "Jane" is.
+I'm sure you'll have thoughts about who "Mary" is!
 [^3]: Hadas Kotek, Rikker Dockum, and David Q. Sun.
 2023.
 [Gender bias and stereotypes in Large Language Models](https://arxiv.org/abs/2308.14921).
 In ACM Collective Intelligence.